 Founding Director at Conrad School of Entrepreneurship and Business, University of Waterloo

-Howard Armitage is the Founding Director of the Conrad School of Entrepreneurship and Business at the University of Waterloo, recognized for his contributions to entrepreneurship education and recipient of multiple teaching awards.
+Howard Armitage is the Founding Director of the Conrad School of Entrepreneurship and Business at the University of Waterloo, recognized for his contributions to entrepreneurship education and strategy implementation.

 John Kemp